Historic London pub damaged in fire ‘such a shame’

 He added that “people had feared something would happen to the pub” for “quite a while”.

-“The original Association of Cricket Umpires and Scorers was formed by Tom Smith in an upstairs room here.
-Firefighters are doing their best to save what they can”.

-It thanked LFB for its “tireless work to save our beloved landmark”.

-Around 80 firefighters and 12 fire engines from Norbury, Wimbledon and Tooting responded to reports that a building was on fire at around 7.30pm on Friday, LFB said.
+Around 80 firefighters and 12 fire engines from Norbury, Wimbledon and Tooting responded to reports that a building was on fire at around 7.30pm on Friday, London Fire Brigade (LFB) said.

 It said it received 34 emergency calls and local residents were warned to keep their windows and doors closed due to a “significant amount of smoke”.

-Ambulance crews assessed four men at the scene and two gas cylinders were removed from the building as “some cylinders can explode when exposed to heat”, it added.
+Ambulance crews assessed four men at the scene and two gas cylinders were removed from the building as “some cylinders can explode when exposed to heat”, the fire service added.

 “I saw flames arising from the building which looked like it had been burning for a while, whilst firefighters had a stream of water going into it via hose.